 You can start strawberries from seeds however, they won’t bear fruit till the following season.
 The advantages are less disease and hardy plants.

 To start from seed, you will need to first expose seeds to cold air.
-Simply place the seeds in a freezer bag and put them in the freezer for two weeks.
+Simply place the seeds in a freezer bag and put them in the freezer for three weeks.
 This makes them think winter has occurred.

 After they have reached room temperature you can sow them in a planting tray.
 Press seeds into some moist starter mix and place in a warm growing room under lights.
+Don’t cover the seeds as they need light to germinate.
+This will take two to three weeks so be patient.

 Transfer them to four-inch pots after they have three leaves.
 Once the spring weather has stabilized and you are out of frost danger you can transplant outside.